RikkaApps/Shizuku-API/README.md

 ### Shizuku

 Shizuku is a standard Android application.
-You can guide the user to download Shizuku from https://shizuku.rikka.app/download/.
-Shizuku works for both rooted and unrooted devices.
+You can guide the users to download Shizuku from https://shizuku.rikka.app/download/.
+Shizuku works for both rooted and non-rooted devices.

-On unrooted devices, Shizuku needs to manually restart with adb every time on boot.
+On non-rooted devices, Shizuku needs to be manually restarted with adb every time on boot.
 Before Android 11, a computer is required to run adb.
-Android 11 and above have built-in wireless debugging support, user can start Shizuku directly on the device.
+Android 11 and above have built-in wireless debugging support, and users can start Shizuku directly on the device.

 ### Sui

 Sui is a [Magisk](https://github.com/topjohnwu/Magisk) module.
 Magisk requires an unlocked bootloader.

-No additional setup steps are required except for the installation.
-You can guide rooted users (searching `su` in `PATH` is enough) to download Sui from Magisk or https://github.com/RikkaApps/Sui.
+No additional setup is required except for the installation.
+You can guide the rooted users (searching `su` in `PATH` is enough) to download Sui from Magisk or https://github.com/RikkaApps/Sui.

 ## Demo